erdo/persista/README.md

 <br/>

 Small library for persisting _single instances_ of kotlin data classes.
 It's particularly useful as a way to asynchronously persist immutable state.

-_NB: PerSista uses typeOf() internally which is marked as @ExperimentalStdlibApi so is subject to change (it is on its way to [stabilization](https://youtrack.jetbrains.com/issue/KT-45396) though, the target is for Kotlin 1.6)_

 ```
 val state = DashboardState(dashboardId = 777, userName = "erdo")